chiaramd/GradeCalculator/README.md

-# grade_calculator
+# GradeCalculator

-Weighted grade calculated from inputs.
+Web page designed for GeorgiaTech physics students to calculate their weighted course grade based on inputs.